DFHack/dfhack/docs/Compile.rst

 You also need perl and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
 You should be able to find them in your distro repositories.

-To build Stonesense, you'll also need OpenGL headers.
+To build `stonesense`, you'll also need OpenGL headers.

 Here are some package install commands for various platforms: